 Notes: Updated March 10, 2020 to reflect adjustments to 2017 nurse practitioner data.
-Primary care physicians physician assistants, and nurse practitioners are defined as in Spero, J. C., & Galloway, E. M. (2019).
+Primary care physicians, physician assistants, and nurse practitioners are defined as in Spero, J. C., & Galloway, E. M. (2019).
 Running the Numbers.
 North Carolina Medical Journal, 80(3), 186-190.
-Physicians with a primary are of practice of obstetrics/gynecology were weighted as 0.25 of a full-time equivalent (FTE) primary care practitioner.
-All other primary care physicians were weighted as 0.75 FTE.
-Primary care physician assistants, nurse practitioners, and certified nurse midwives were weighted as 0.75 FTE.
-Physician and physician assistants are derived from licensure data provided by the North Carolina Medical Board.
+Physicians with a primary area of practice of obstetrics/gynecology were weighted as 0.25 of a full-time equivalent (FTE) primary care practitioners.
+All other primary are physicians were weighted as 0.75 FTE.
+Physician are spisician assistants, nurse practitioners, and certified nurse midwives were weighted as 0.75 FTE.
+Physician and physician assistant data are derived from licensure data provided by the North Carolina Medical Board.
 This analysis only includes physicians who are not residents-in-training and are not employed by the Federal government.
-Nurse practitioner and certified nurse midwife data is derived from licensure data provided by the North Carolina Board of Nursing.
-Data include active, licensed practitioners in practice in North Carolina as of October 31, 2017.
-Practitioners are assigned to counties based on primary practice location.
-County populations were adjusted for age and gender according to primary care use rates described in data from the Medical Expenditure Panel Survey.
-The raw (unadjusted) population data was from the NC Office of State Budget and Management.
+Nurse practitioner and certified nurse midwives three for the North Carolina torvided by the North Carolina Board of Nursing.
+Data include active, licensed practitioners in practice location.
+County populations were adjusted for age and gender ascording to primary care use rates described in data from the Medical Expenditure Panel Survey.
+The raw (unadjusted) population data was from the NC Office of State Budget and Management https://nchealthworkforce.unc.edu/blog/primary\care\nc